space-wizards/website-content/content/post/21-10-01-progress-report-27.md

 ## Content

 ### Pneumatic Cannons
-*Contributed by mirrocult*
+*Contributed by mirrorcult*

 Load [INSERT ITEM].
 Shoot [INSERT ITEM] at people.
 Profit?

 {{< video-auto "/video/pr_27/pneumatic.mp4" >}}

 ### Board Games
-*Contributed by Visne and Vera*
+*Contributed by Visne and Zumorica*

 Bored by the lack of content?
 Why not sit down and play a nice relaxing game of Chess!
 This feature is highly extensible and should be thought of like a 2D Tabletop Simulator inside of Space Station 14.

 {{< video-auto "/video/pr_27/chess.mp4" >}}

-Vera further improved upon Visne's code making it easy to add different tabletop games, adding the game of parchís in the process!
+Zumorica further improved upon Visne's code making it easy to add different tabletop games, adding the game of parchís in the process!

 {{< imgw "/images/post/pr_27/sorry" >}}